 This course is a study of techniques used by the professional social worker, emphasizing methods of working with individuals, groups, and communities.
-Writing, interviewing, listening, and problem
+Writing, interviewing, listening, and problem assessment skills are emphasized.
+Case assessment and record keeping are stressed.
+This is a writing intensive course

-Prerequisite: SOCI 1301 or SOCI 2300 or PSYC 1301 or CRIJ 1301 Offered: Fall/Yearly
+Prerequisite: SOCI 1301 or SOCI 2300 or PSYC 1301 or CRIJ 1301